jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) Every Registrar must, at the times required by or under this section, direct an inquiry to be made concerning the particulars on the roll of every person registered as an elector of the district.
 (2) An inquiry must be made,—
-  (a) where practicable, within the period of 12 months ending with the day on which a Parliament is due to expire; and (b) at any other time directed by the Chief Registrar.
+  (a) where practicable, within the period of 12 months ending with the day on which a Parliament is due to expire; and (b) at any other time directed by the Electoral Commission.
 (3) In any year in which a triennial general election of members of any local authority must be held under the Local Electoral Act 2001, every Registrar of a district that is, in part or in whole, within the local government area of a local authority must direct an inquiry to be made concerning the particulars on the roll of every person who—
   (a) is registered as an elector of that district; and (b) appears from those particulars to reside within that local government area.